-The Perfect Matte Makeup For Fair Skin Tones
+The Perfect Matte Makeup for Fair Skin Tones

 Technique is key when applying no-sheen hues to lighter skin tones.
 A swipe of soft, matte pink or peach lip color will work wonders to play up your porcelain features.
-“Don’t use lip liner,” cautions Lee, “just use the [lipstick] color and concentrate it in the center of the lips and blend outwards,” she says.
+“Don’t use lip liner,” says Lee.
+“Just use the [lipstick] color and concentrate it in the center of the lips and blend outward.”
 Think of it like a gorgeous ombré lip but with a single hue.
 Try NYX Professional Makeup Matte Lipstick in Hippie Chic.
 Dust matching powder blush onto apples (cream blush’s dewy finish will detract from the classic look), like Lancôme Blush Subtil in Aplum, and add several coats of black mascara and brow color for a well-groomed finish.

-The Perfect Matte Makeup For Medium Skin Tones
+The Perfect Matte Makeup for Medium Skin Tones

 Deeper pinks and oranges are the best matte bets for lips for those with olive skin tones.
 Try a smooth, richly pigmented lip glaze like L’Oréal Paris Infallible Paints/Lips Matte in Peach Pit, which delivers a saturated color in a single coat.
 The only caveat when picking a pink lipstick?
 Stay away from those with blue undertones for medium skin tones.
 The hints of blue and purple will make you look washed out.

-The Perfect Matte Makeup For Deep/Dark Skin Tones
+The Perfect Matte Makeup for Deep/Dark Skin Tones

-Add a little extra drama with a muted fuchsia lippy like L’Oréal Paris Colour Riche Matte Lipstick in Matte Mandate or downplay it more with a purple-toned pink.
+Add a little extra drama with a muted fuchsia lippie like L’Oréal Paris Colour Riche Matte Lipstick in Matte Mandate or downplay it more with a purple-toned pink.
 To help the bright hue resist fading or transfer, hold a tissue over lips and dust a translucent powder (through the tissue) to set it in place.